Biboohra, Queensland: Geography

 The town is close to the southern boundary of the locality.
-The Mulligan Highway traverses the locality from the south to the west, passing the western edge of the town.
-The Tablelands railway line traverses the locality from the south to the east, passing the eastern edge of the town with the Biboohra railway station serving the town.
+The Mulligan Highway traverses the locality from the south (Mareeba) to the west (Southedge), passing the western edge of the town.
+The Tablelands railway line traverses the locality from the south (Mareeba) to the east (Koah), passing the eastern edge of the town.
+Historically, the locality was served by a number of now-abandoned railway stations (from south to north):